"Improving Access to Counselling Services"

 Life Changes Counselling is an organisational member of the British Association of Counselling & Psychotherapy and supports and adheres to the BACP Ethical Framework for Counselling Professions.

-All clients will be asked to make a weekly donation towards the cost of their counselling.
-This donation will be discussed and agreed at the start of counselling and will take account of ability to pay.
+All clients will be asked to make a weekly payment in advance towards the cost of their counselling.
+This amount will be discussed and agreed at the start of counselling and will take into account the ability to pay.

 Plans For The Future